DNAvs CPU

 and user-viewable stats, summaries, and research reports.

-17 is locked into Landscape Mode.
+The game is locked into Landscape Mode.

 - You earn points with a win: faster play is rewarded with